Skillz23/rust-wallet-key-manager-for-Eclipse/README.md

 ## Feedback & Issues

-If you encounter any bugs, have suggestions, or want to discuss this project, feel free to [open an issue](https://github.com/your-username/rust-wallet-key-manager/issues) on GitHub.
+If you encounter any bugs, have suggestions, or want to discuss this project, feel free to comment here https://github.com/Skillz23/rust-wallet-key-manager-for-Eclipse/discussions/1

 ## Example